 For more on table calculations and changing the addressing, see the post: An Introduction to Tableau Table Calculations.

-After changing the transparency and size of the marks, hiding the Jitter axis, and bringing the right side of the view in to make the chart skinnier, I am left with this jitter plot:
+After changing the transparency and size of the marks, hiding the Jitter axis, and bringing the right side of the view in to make the chart skinnier, we are left with this jitter plot:

 As you can see, it is now much easier to see how our customers are distributed on the Y-axis.
 The horizontal position of each mark type does not mean anything to the analysis, but it separates the marks so they are not all lying on top of each other.